MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.LVUX.EULAExplicitCrash

-This is collected if we showed the EULA to the user and the user chose to not accept it as a result of which we crash/close the app.
+This is collected if we showed the license terms to the user and the user chose to not accept it as a result of which we crash/close the app.
 It's critical in detecting if the user is in a good state and not missing functionality, used for system health and used for diagnostic purposes if a user reports an issue with their machine.

 The following fields are collected: